 What is Argon?

-If you’re looking for replacement windows, you’ve more than likely focused on choosing the style and material type that best fits your home.
-Another key feature to consider is which type of glass will help your home stay most comfortable throughout the year.
+If you’re searching for replacement windows, you’ve more than likely focused on choosing the style and material type that best matches your home.
+Another important feature to consider is which type of glass will help your home stay most comfortable throughout the year.
 Glass can influence the amount of heat or cold that gets inside and contribute to energy efficiency.

-A key feature of our Low-E insulating glass is that it can include argon.
+A primary feature of our Low-E insulating glass is that it can include argon.
 But what is argon?
 We get that question a lot.

-The simple answer is that argon is a colorless, nontoxic gas that’s denser than air.
-It’s an abundant atmospheric gas, and it doesn’t react with other elements.
+A simple response is that argon is a colorless, nontoxic gas that’s denser than air.
+It’s the third most abundant atmospheric gas, and it doesn’t react with other elements.
 Argon also has low thermal conductivity, meaning heat does not easily transfer across it.
-This makes the gas ideal to use as a form of insulation in window glass because it slows down the transfer of hot air into your home during the summer months and slows down the transfer of heat out of your home in the winter.
+This makes the gas ideal to use as a form of insulation in window glass because it slows down the transfer of hot air into your home in the summer and slows down the transfer of heat out of your home in the winter.

 We use insulating argon between panes of Low-E glass because it provides lots of benefits to our customers.
 Some of the best results are shared below.